 Retirement age hit BEFORE 6 April 2010:

-If you had fewer than 25% of the qualifying years (44 for a man, 39 for a woman) then you wouldn't be entitled to a basic state pension.
+If you had fewer than 25% of the qualifying years (44 for a man, 39 for a woman), then you wouldn't be entitled to a basic state pension.
 If you have 25% or more, it's likely you're getting an approximate pro-rata weekly income.
-In other words, if you'd half the qualifying years you'd get roughly half the full state pension.
+In other words, if you've half the qualifying years, you'd get roughly half the full state pension.

-However, if you don't qualify for the basic state pension and have no other income you're usually eligible for pension credit, which ensures you receive a guaranteed minimum income.
-Plus, if you're over 80 and qualify for less than £66 a week, you'll still get a minimum £66.
-See the full Pension Credit guide for more information.
+However, if you don't qualify for the basic state pension and have no other income, you're usually eligible for pension credit, which ensures you receive a guaranteed minimum income.
+For more information, see our guide on Pension Credit.

 Retirement age hit on or AFTER 6 April 2010 (but before April 2016):

-If you have at least one qualifying year, you'll get a thirtieth of the full amount for each qualifying year.
-Therefore, if you've eighteen qualifying years you'll get 18/30th (three fifths) of the FULL state pension.
+If you have at least one qualifying year, you'll get one 30th of the full amount for each qualifying year.
+Therefore, if you've 18 qualifying years, you'll get 18/30th (three fifths) of the FULL state pension.

 Retirement age hit in April 2016 or AFTER:

-You will need to have at least 10 qualifying years to get anything, but this will only entitle you to £41 per week.
-If you have between 10 and 35 qualifying years, you'll get a pro-rata rate - so if you've 25 years, you'd get £111 (25/35ths of the FULL flat rate pension of £155).
+You will need to have at least 10 qualifying years to get anything.
+If you have between 10 and 35 qualifying years, you'll get a pro-rata rate.

 Once you reach the official retirement age you can claim your state pension, no matter where you live.
 However, what happens then depends on where you retire to.